Tomatoes are a special case. They can be safely water bath canned only if they are acidified by adding bottled lemon juice.

 Sometimes the caps will rust if you leave them on.
 If you have one that is stuck, don't force it--you may break the seal.
 Just go ahead and store it with the screw cap in place.

 Label the jar with the food type and date.

 You may think that labeling the type of food isn't necessary if you can obviously see it is canned pears.
 However, what if you are canning applesauce using different types of apples for each batch?
 You will want to know which is which when you open them later.
 You can then decide which you like better for next time.

-For example from experience, my family knows that Jona-gold apples are the our favorites for the BEST applesauce
+For example, from experience, my family knows that Jona-gold apples are the our favorites for the BEST applesauce (in our humble opinion).

-record a date, at least the year.
-That way when you find a jar in the waaaay back of your cupboard, you will know how old it is.
+Always record a date, at least the year.
+That way, when you find a jar waaaay back in your cupboard, you will know how old it is.
 You think you will keep them straight, but it is so easy to forget and so easy to label them now.
 Trust me.
 Just do it.

 Store your jars in a cool, dark, dry environment.
 Usually a pantry is fine.
 Don't store in a utility room where there are hot pipes or high humidity.
 Direct sunlight is a no-no as well.